John Charteris: Early military career

-World War I
+First World War

-In August 1914 on the outbreak of World War I, whilst still at the junior officer rank of captain, Charteris was appointed an Aide-de-Camp to Haig, whom he accompanied to France with the British Expeditionary Force (B.E.F.).
-In September 1914 Haig issued him with an order to establish an Intelligence Office in I Corps Headquarters, Haig's Command, with the aim of providing operational information on the activities of the Imperial German Army.
-Despite being fluent in French and German Charteris had no background or formal training in intelligence work.
-He remained in Haig's retinue engaged in this work when I Corps was enlarged and converted into the B.E.F.'s First Army in December 1914, and then on to the B.E.F.'s General Headquarters, when Haig was appointed Commander-in-Chief in December 1915, where Charteris was promoted by Haig to the rank of brigadier-general in 1915 at 38 years of age.
-Haig also awarded him the Distinguished Service Order for his work on his H.Q.
-Staff in 1915.
+In August 1914, on the outbreak of the First World War, whilst still at the junior officer rank of captain, Charteris was appointed an Aide-de-Camp to Haig, whom he accompanied to France with the British Expeditionary Force (BEF).
+In September 1914 Haig issued him with an order to establish an Intelligence Office in I Corps Headquarters, Haig's command, with the aim of providing operational information on the activities of the Imperial German Army.
+Despite being fluent in French and German, Charteris had no background or formal training in intelligence work.
+He remained in Haig's retinue engaged in this work when I Corps was enlarged and converted into the BEF's First Army in December 1914, and then on to the BEF's General Headquarters, when Haig was appointed Commander-in-Chief of the BEF in December 1915, where Charteris was promoted by Haig to the temporary rank of brigadier-general in January 1916 at 38 years of age.
+Haig also awarded him the Distinguished Service Order for his work on his HQ Staff in 1915.

 Charteris was brash, untidy, and liked to start the day with a brandy and soda.
 He was a sort of licensed jester (known as "The Principal Boy" due to his rapid promotion) amidst Haig's staid inner circle.
-In Walter Reid's view he comes across as likeable and able in his own writings, including his letters to his much younger wife Noel (the "Douglas" frequently referred to in his letters is their infant son.
-He is cited by the Quote Investigator as the source for the saying 'Military Intelligence is a contradiction in terms', in his 1931 memoir At G.H.Q.)
+In Walter Reid's view he comes across as likeable and able in his own writings, including his letters to his much younger wife Noel (the "Douglas" frequently referred to in his letters is their infant son).
+He is cited by the Quote Investigator as the source for the saying "Military Intelligence is a contradiction in terms", in his 1931 memoir At G.H.Q.

 Haig's chaplain George S. Duncan later commented on how Charteris' "vitality and loud-mouthed exuberance" made him unpopular.
-Lord Derby, then Secretary of State for War, began to have doubts about Charteris in the role as the B.E.F.'s Intelligence Chief after an incident in February 1917 when he failed to censor an interview given by Haig to French journalists.
+Lord Derby, then Secretary of State for War, began to have doubts about Charteris in the role as the BEF's Intelligence Chief after an incident in February 1917 when he failed to censor an interview given by Haig to French journalists.